-3.2 Penalties for non-attendance
+3.2 Penalties for non-submission

-Failure to attend an examination will result in the failure of the assessment.
+Failure to submit an open-book examination script, except when prevented by illness or other urgent cause and approved by the Proctors, will result in the failure of the assessment.
 The mark for any resit of the assessment will be capped at a pass.